-MrG 0 Posted January 22, 2013 Report Share Posted January 22, 2013 Newbie here, sorry.
+MrG Posted January 22, 2013 Report Share Posted January 22, 2013 Newbie here, sorry.
 I've been through several tries, I'd hate to say of finding a good combination of Mac and iPad compatible authoring platforms.
 I thing Storyist is winning.
 Just to get some opinions, is there a best practice for using the index in multiple levels of indenture, or is only a SCENE HEADING level supported?
 Also, for a musical stage play, we don't use INT. as a slugline prefix, is there another way to trigger a scene heading style to make an Index Card?
-Quote Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts